 7.2.
 Security.
 While the Company shall use commercially reasonable efforts to prevent the transmission to the Client of bugs or viruses via the Service, the Client is responsible for taking all appropriate measures to prevent harmful agents or components from entering its systems, and to ensure the security of the Client’s access to and connection with the Service and the privacy and security of the Client’s data.
 To the extent that the Company may be required, as part of the Service, to process any personal data on the Client’s behalf, the Client is responsible for obtaining all necessary data protection registrations and consents to enable such processing.
 The Company shall maintain appropriate technical and organizational measures to act in accordance with the Client’s instructions in relation to such processing and to prevent unauthorized processing of such data.

 7.3.
 Payment.
 The Client shall pay the fees specified in the Order Form (“Fees”) by the dates and methods specified in the Order Form.
 Fees payable upon invoice shall be paid within 30 calendar days after the date of the invoices.
 No deductions or offsets will be made to invoices.
-Unless specifically stated otherwise, all invoices will be net of any tax or other amounts that the Client is required to pay under applicable law (such as, but not limited to, foreign, national, state or local sales, use, withholding or other taxes, customs duties or similar tariffs and fees) and for which the Client is solely responsible.
+Additionally, the client shall pay any tax or other amounts that the Client is required to pay under applicable law (such as, but not limited to, foreign, national, state or local sales, use, withholding or other taxes, customs duties or similar tariffs and fees) (individually and together, a “Tax”).
+If at any time any taxing authority assesses a Tax on an invoice, the Client shall pay or reimburse the Company for the Tax.
 The Company reserves the right to charge interest on a daily basis at a rate of 1.0% per month on past due accounts.
 Any claim or dispute relating to an invoice must be made in writing within 30 calendar days of the date of the invoice.
 The Client shall pay all costs incurred by the Company in collecting any amounts due under this Agreement, including, without limitation, reasonable attorneys’ fees and costs.